vxl/vxl/contrib/brl/bseg/bstm_multi/README.md

     don't point to actual data..)
   - BSTM space trees store time trees at inner nodes(?) but multi-BSTM space trees do not.

+ - buffers are `std::vectors`, and so may have excess capacity.

 ### random technical notes (will have to put these somewhere) ###